appium/appium/docs/en/advanced-concepts/image-elements.md

 ### Debug

-`getMatchedImageResult` might help for debugging if Appium find provided image expectedly. `visual` attribute retuns base64 data if `getMatchedImageResult` is `true`.
+`getMatchedImageResult` might help for debugging if Appium found the provided image expectedly. `visual` attribute returns base64 data if `getMatchedImageResult` is `true`.

 ```ruby
 # Ruby core